stephenkjohnston/stephen.codes/src/content/articles/cobol-data-types-variables.md

 ```

 ### Example 4: Dates
 Another common example we'd find in a business application might be a date.
 Now, this is one place where COBOL, at least in all my research, seems to be lacking.
-The COBOL Standard itself does not natively support a dedicated **DATETIME** field type.
-So, if we want to store a date, we need to do the work ourselves.
-Here are a couple of examples of formatting a date.
+COBOL doesn't natively support a dedicated **DATETIME** field type, so we need to handle dates ourselves.
+For consistency, I recommend storing dates in ISO format (YYYYMMDD) — it's unambiguous and sorts easily in files.
+Here are two approaches:

 **Date as Grouped Field**